szdytom/structpack/README.md

 ### Advanced Usage

 You can also define your own types with a custom serializer and deserializer.
-For instance, let's say we want to define a custom type that serializes a string to a 16-byte buffer.
+For instance, let's say we want to define a custom type that serializes a UUID to a 16-byte buffer.

 ```js
 // First, you import these classes